zyuhan1999/VLMEvalKit/README.md

 VideoChat3 uses FlashAttention 2.
 Match the PyTorch, FlashAttention, CUDA, and GPU-driver versions in your environment.

-### 2. Configure data
+### 2. Configure Data

+Set the environment variables required by each dataset to specify its data root and annotation-file paths.
+Refer to the corresponding implementation under `vlmeval/dataset` for the exact variables and expected directory layout.

-`LMUData` is the shared data and cache directory used by VLMEvalKit:
+`LMUData` is VLMEvalKit’s shared directory for cached data and intermediate files:

 ```bash
 export LMUData=/absolute/path/to/LMUData